UNDERSTANDING AND EXTENDING THE LIFE OF YOUR CONVEYOR COMPONENTS

-With regular lubrication and replacement of lagging, pulleys should last 10 years or more.
-Centralized lubrication systems are available but many belt operators find pressurized grease containers on zerk fittings more cost-effective.
+With regular lubrication and replacement of lagging, pulleys should last ten years or more.
+Centralized lubrication systems are available, but many belt operators find pressurized grease containers on zerk fittings more cost-effective.

-Lagging protects the pulley shell from damage and increases friction at the drive pulley.
-Rubber is often used, generally with a smooth finish on non-drive pulleys and a grooved or herringbone pattern on the drive.
+Lagging protects the pulley shell from damage and increases friction at the conveyor drive pulley.
+Rubber is often used with a smooth finish on non-drive pulleys and a grooved or herringbone pattern on the drive.

 Lagging typically needs replacing after 3-5 years of use.
-Keeping belt scrapers functioning correctly helps reduce wear but for longer life, the best option is to install ceramic lagging.
-Ceramic lagging is particularly effective when conveying abrasive material, simply because it’s harder wearing.
+Keeping belt scrapers functioning correctly helps reduce wear, but the best option is to install ceramic lagging for longer life.
+Ceramic lagging is particularly effective when conveying abrasive material simply because it can withstand more abuse.

 Ceramic lagging takes various forms.
-It’s available with a smooth surface or dimpled for additional friction, and bonded to rubber or bonded directly onto the pulley shell.
+It’s available with a smooth surface or dimpled for additional friction and bonded to rubber or directly onto the pulley shell.

 POWER MODULE & GEARBOX

 The biggest factor in achieving and exceeding this life is proper lubrication.
-This begins with the first fluid change which should be performed after two weeks of use.
+This begins with the first fluid change, which you should perform after two weeks of use.
 After the initial break-in period, change the oil every 2,500 hours of service.
 This would be every four months if it’s running 24×7.

 Though often neglected, scrapers play an important role in extending the life of mining conveyor belt components.
 When correctly adjusted, the scraper keeps the belt clean, which minimizes shocks to and wear of idlers and pulleys.